-Our gross loans and advances to customers continue to be predominantly in our home market of Singapore, accounting for 48% of the portfolio.
-The portfolios for Greater China (including Hong Kong) grew while the portfolios in South and Southeast Asia declined in 2017.
+Our gross loans and advances to customers continue to be predominantly in our home market of Singapore, accounting for 47% of our total portfolio.
+The portfolios for Hong Kong and Rest of Greater China grew slightly, while the portfolios in South and Southeast Asia grew by over 16%, largely in India and Indonesia.